f0r2oopercent-web/scoliosis-asymmetry-curves/README.md

 ³School of Computer Software, Daegu Catholic University, Gyeongsan-si, Republic of Korea *Correspondence: fainal2@cu.ac.kr ; sangilchoi@cu.ac.kr

+The data used in this study were collected after obtaining approval from the Institutional Review Board (IRB) of Kyungpook National University Hospital, in accordance with ethical guidelines (IRB number: KNUH 2025).

 This repository contains the implementation modules of a marker-less scoliosis asymmetry pipeline derived from our work.
 **No datasets, demo images, or runnable entry points are included.** The code is organized as importable modules so you can run the pipeline with your own data.